What You Need to Know About the Microsoft Windows 7 End of Life

 Microsoft recently announced that the End-of-Life for Windows 7 will be January 14th, 2020, at that time the company will stop supporting Windows 7 on laptops and desktops.

 End of life is a term that Microsoft uses to identify the period in which they will no longer support an operating system or application.
-They will no longer patch security holes in the operating system, leaving your Windows 7 computers vulnerable to bugs, viruses and hackers.
+They will no longer patch security holes in the operating system, leaving your Windows 7 computers at risk and vulnerable to bugs, viruses, ransom attacks, and cyber threats.
 In fact, it’s common for hackers to wait until after the “end of life” to exploit network vulnerability and attack your system.
-This poses a threat to dental practices because in order to maintain security for their practice and their patients they will need to switch to Windows 10 as soon as possible.
+This poses a threat to all practices, because in order to maintain security for their practice and their patients, they will need to switch to Windows 10 as soon as possible.

 Below is the statement Microsoft made on their support website about the Windows 7 news:

 “Microsoft made a commitment to provide 10 years of product support for Windows 7 when it was released on October 22, 2009.
 When this 10-year period ends, Microsoft will discontinue Windows 7 support so that we can focus our investment on supporting newer technologies and great new experiences.
 The specific end of support day for Windows 7 will be January 14, 2020.
 After that, technical assistance and software updates from Windows Update that help protect your PC will no longer be available for the product.
 Microsoft strongly recommends that you move to Windows 10 sometime before January 2020 to avoid a situation where you need service or support that is no longer available.”

 The upgrade to Windows 10 is a relatively easy process as long as your computer meets the following minimum requirements: